-Girls EXCELling in Math and Science (GEMS) is a peer-to-peer women’s mentoring program designed for EXCEL female freshmen.
-In addition to the EXCEL experiences, activities include peer mentee groups, an upper-division female mentor to 4-5 mentees, networking events featuring successful female faculty and industry professionals, 2 large social events, and multiple mentee group meetings and socials.
+Girls EXCELling in Math and Science (GEMS) is a peer-to-peer mentoring program designed for EXCEL freshmen.
+In addition to the EXCEL experiences, activities include peer mentee groups, an upper-division mentor to 4-5 mentees, networking events featuring successful female faculty and industry professionals, large social events, and multiple mentee group meetings and socials.
 Running since 2010, GEMS has decreased the gender retention gap in EXCEL by 60% while increasing the retention for both groups.
-Visit http://gems.excel.ucf.edu/ to learn more.
+Visit us to learn more.

-Women in Science and Engineering (WISE) Mentoring at UCF is an industry professional-to-student mentoring program designed for women.
-UCF recruits sophomore to junior STEM female students to participate in a six month mentoring program.
+Women in Science and Engineering (WISE) Mentoring at UCF is an industry professional-to-student mentoring program.
+UCF recruits sophomore to junior STEM students to participate in a six month mentoring program.
 In conjunction with industry partners, female STEM professionals are recruited to serve as mentors.
 Along with the individual experience of each mentoring pair, mentors and mentees participate in an orientation, mentoring training, mid-term energizer, and an end-of-program celebration.
-Running since 2011, WISE Mentoring @ UCF has successfully paired 80 students and professionals for mentoring.
-Visit http://gems.excel.ucf.edu/?wise to learn more about how you can be involved.
+Running since 2011, WISE Mentoring @ UCF has successfully paired 120 students and professionals for mentoring.
+Visit us to learn more about how you can be involved.

 PRIME STEM is a federally funded Student Support Services (SSS) TRiO program.
-The program provides academic support services and resources for scholars who are first generation, low-income, and/or who have a documented disability and are pursuing a Science, Technology, Engineering and Mathematics (STEM) major.
-The type of services offered includes peer mentoring, peer tutoring, advice and assistance with course selection, assistance with financial aid programs and financial aid applications and education and counseling to improve financial and economic literacy.
-The goal of SSS is to increase the college retention and graduation rates of our scholars.
-PRIME STEM has served a total of 180 students.
-The most recent cohort’s retention rate was 92% (166/180).
-This is 22.2% higher than the overall STEM retention rate (69.8%), and 4.9% higher than the University’s overall SFFT Freshmen retention rate (87.1%).
+The program provides academic support services and resources for scholars who are first generation, low-income, and/or who have a documented disability and are pursuing a Science, Technology, Engineering and Mathematics (STEM) or Health Sciences majors.
+The type of services offered include peer mentoring, peer tutoring, advice and assistance with course selection, assistance with financial aid programs and financial aid applications and education and counseling to improve financial and economic literacy.
 Scholars have been admitted to graduate, medical and/or pharmacy school; have earned paid internships; have received external scholarships; and have studied abroad.
-Visit http://prime.sdes.ucf.edu/ to learn more.
+Visit PRIME STEM to learn more.

 LEARN™ (a National Science Foundation TUES program) was established in 2011, creating a small research community for 28 first-year STEM students.
 The program is run by the UCF Office of Undergraduate Research in collaboration with Housing and Residence Life.
 LEARN is the only formal first-year hands-on research experience opportunity on campus.
 The benefits of this living-learning community include: student and faculty mentors, 12-week research apprenticeships, specialized courses in students’ resident halls, personalized academic advising, and scholarships.
 Student participants have higher GPAs and retention rates compared to matched non-participants.
 LEARN graduates have continued into research programs including, but not limited to: Stanford, National Institutes of Health (NIH), Massachusetts Institute of Technology (MIT), and Berkeley.
 Visit www.our.ucf.edu/learn/ to learn more about the program.